microsoft/WhatTheHack/999-JavaOnAzure/Student/challenge-01.md

 ## Description

-Create a MySQL database on Azure and make sure that the application (running locally) can connect to it without changing any code.
+Create a MySQL database on Azure and make sure that the application (which is still running locally) can connect to it without changing any code.

 ## Success Criteria